 To better support our natural somatic intelligence, we need to soothe our nervous system through body-based practices that steady our brain’s perceptions of and responses to danger and help us retain a sense of safety.
 Once we master some of these techniques, we’re prepared for more resilient coping, learning, and growth.

 Here are some simple practices I recommend in my book, each of them grounded in neurophysiology.

 To breathe is to be alive.
 Every inhalation you take activates the sympathetic branch of your nervous system a little bit (a lot when you overreact to something and hyperventilate), while every exhalation activates the parasympathetic branch a little bit (a lot when you feel scared to death and faint).
-That means that your breath goes through natural cycles of energizing you and relaxing you.
+That means that your breath goes through natural cycles of

 We can intentionally use this rhythm of gently breathing in and out to reliably regulate the revving up and shutting down of our nervous system.